-LA County Public Works is taking steps, in accordance with the California Air Resources Board, to minimize the project's impact, including the use of diesel trucks that meet or exceed the U.S. Environmental Protection Agency's 2010 emission standards for air quality protection.
+LA County Public Works is taking steps to minimize the project's impact including the use of diesel trucks that are registered with the California Air Resources Board meeting or exceeding the U.S. Environmental Protection Agency's 2010 emission standards for air quality protection.
 In addition, the following measures have been incorporated to minimize impacts:

-- Sediment removal will occur Monday through Friday, 7:30 a.m. to 5:30 p.m.
-There will be no work done on weekends or holidays. - LA County Public Works has a California Air Resources Board (CARB)-certified Emission Evaluation representative routinely monitoring the trucks. - All trucks are registered with CARB utilizing the Truck Regulation Upload Compliance and Reporting System (TRUCRS).
-Contractors provide LA County Public Works with a copy of the CARB Executive Order for all engine models used on the project. - LA County Public Works is monitoring the trucks to ensure they are in compliance with project requirements. - Truck operators are required to provide copies of periodic smoke inspection program test results annually. - Traffic flaggers are stationed at the entrance to Manning Pit for the increased safety of motorists and pedestrians.
+- Sediment removal will occur Monday through Friday, 7:00 a.m. to 5:00 p.m.
+There will be no work done on weekends or holidays. - LA County Public Works has a California Air Resources Board (CARB)certified Visible Emission Evaluation representative monitoring the trucks routinely. - All trucks are registered with CARB utilizing the Truck Regulation Upload Compliance and Reporting System (TRUCRS).
+Contractors provide LA County Public Works with a copy of the CARB Executive Order for all engine models used on the project. - LA County Public Works is monitoring the trucks to ensure they are in compliance with project requirements. - Truck operators are required to provide copies of periodic smoke inspection program test results annually.

-To address any questions or concerns with the trucks entering and leaving Manning Pit, please call (626) 458-2507 or email devilsgateproject@pw.lacounty.gov.
+To address any questions or concerns with the trucks entering and leaving, please call (626) 458-2507 or email devilsgateproject@pw.lacounty.gov.